 This year, 2017, I set myself a reading goal of finishing 25 books.
 I think I’ve completed about 35 books so far, and I’m pleased about that.
 Today I watched a vlog from a woman who completed the PopSugar Reading challenge for 2017.
 I’d never heard of that and was intrigued.
-So I looked over the categories for both 2017 and 2018, and picked 12 that I thought might not be TOO difficult to complete, yet stretch my normal reading boundaries a bit.
-I think it would be fun if someone would would join me, make their own reading challenge categories, and then report back at the end of 2018 as to what we read, and how they fit into the challenge categories.
+So I looked over the categories for both 2017 and 2018, and picked 12 (and added a couple of my own categories) that I thought might not be TOO difficult to complete, yet stretch my normal reading boundaries a bit.
+Some things I refuse to compromise, however.
+I simply won’t read a book that is riddled with foul language, or anything in the horror genre.
+Just isn’t my thing – at all.
+I’m also not “into” sci-fi but did read The Hunger Games years ago and liked it, so who knows?
 So anyway, here is my list for next year:

 - A bestseller from the year I was born